Tarrasch/ravens-test/README.markdown

 that accepts the transition because we always generate one accept all filter with a very high punishment.

-By now the reader should have noticed that my solution entirely relies on that answer frame for all the ravens analogy problems is like this: *In direction d~1~ there is pattern p~1~ and in direction d~2~ there is pattern d~2~*.
-So in a 3 by 3 problem, if the first rightward movement has one pattern and the second right movement a completely different.
-It's unlikely that this program will solve it.
-[Move to analysis!!!]

   * See `src/solve.py`

 ### Unit tests